UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 The variable "$-" corresponds to certain internal variables inside the shell.
 I'll discuss this next.

-The Bourne Shell *set* command is somewhat unusual.
+The Shell *set* command is somewhat unusual.
 It has two purposes: setting certain shell options, and setting positional parameters.
 I mentioned positional parameters earlier.
 These are the arguments passed to a shell script.
 You can think of them as an array, of which you can only see the first nine values, by using the special variables $1 through $9.
 As I mentioned earlier, you can use the *shift* command to discard the first one, and move $2 to $1, etc. If you want to see all of your variables, the command

 set

 will list all of them, including those marked for export.
 You can't tell which ones are marked.
 But the external command *env* will do this.

 You can also explicitly set these variables, by using the *set* command.
-Therefore the Bourne shell has one array, but only one.
+Therefore the shell has one array, but only one.
 You can place anything in this array, but you lose the old values.
 You can keep them, however, by a simple assignment:

 old=$@
 set a b c